 De Beers opens its first mines outside Africa: Snap Lake Mine and Victor Mine in Canada.
-Snap Lake Mine was later placed into care and maintenance on December 4, 2015.
+Snap Lake Mine was placed into care and maintenance on 4 December 2015.

 De Beers Auction Sales pioneers the industry’s first successful sales of rough diamonds using online auctions.

 With the Government of the Republic of Botswana, we establish DTC Botswana, a company to sort and value all Debswana production and support local diamond manufacturing.

 The Kimberley Process Certification Scheme is established to stem the flow of conflict diamonds.
 One hundred per cent of De Beers’ diamonds are certified conflict free.